top of page

 • Focus on storytelling that inspires and connects emotionally.

-• Simplify messaging—less is more.
+• Simplify your messaging because less is often more.

-• Create experiences, not just products.
+• Design experiences, not just products.

 6. Claude Hopkins – The Originator of Scientific Advertising